It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Plot Coupon: The key to the Yeager residence's basement, which later finds its way into Eren's possession.
 The basement is believed by Eren to hold a important secret that may contribute to humanity's victory against the Titans.

 - Put on a Bus: Disappeared to parts unknown after the fall of Wall Maria, effectively leaving his young son and daughter to fend for themselves.
+It's later revealed that he died shortly after the last time everyone (but Eren) saw him.

 - Small Role, Big Impact: He appeared in only two scenes thus far, and has long been missing.
 However, whatever he was doing in the locked basement of his house has great significance to humanity's survival.
 He entrusts Eren with the basement's key and gives him the mission to reach the basement no matter what.
 Presumably, the injection given to his son granted him the power of Titans.